sjbennett123/polarlarp/content/current_writeups/a_coversation_in_darkness/_index.md

 Number_of_Cast_Members: 3

 Roles: The Dark One 3x
+scenes:
+  -
+    oog: mod Shack or all cabin with only , Murumbrian Glowing Eyes and robes /w no weapons.
+Before the players is a table with a slowly ticking metronome and the scroll of the blessing of morumbria in front of them.
+    ig:
+    flee_point:  The only way to escape is death or to accept the deal.
 ---

-**Scene 1**:  (OOG) Mod Shack or all cabin with only , Murumbrian Glowing Eyes and robes /w no weapons.
-Before the players is a table with a slowly ticking metronome and the scroll of the blessing of morumbria in front of them.

-**Flee Point**: The only way to escape is death or to accept the deal.